ucdavisdatalab/workshop_research_computing/chapters/command-line/02_command-line-basics.md

 know the command line application is waiting for you to enter something.

 :::{caution}
-You do not need to type `$`, it will appear automatically, but examples online sometimes include it to emulate what you'll see onscreen.
+You do not need to type `$`.
+It will appear automatically.

+Examples online sometimes include `$` at the beginning of commands to mimic what you'll see onscreen.
 We do not include the `$` at the beginning of any commands in this reader.
 :::

 Depending on your system and/or command line interface, you may or may not also